CSCfi/csc-user-guide/docs/apps/rapids.md

 ## Available

-Rapids is available on Puhti and Mahti.
+Rapids is available on Puhti and Mahti-rhel7.
 Some older versions are available on Puhti only.
 Currently supported RAPIDS versions:

 - 21.12 using Singularity, based on [RAPIDS official Docker images](https://hub.docker.com/r/rapidsai/rapidsai/): `21.12`